 Emails often consist of plain text (i.e., not encrypted) and are commonly relayed from server to server across multiple networks before arriving in your inbox.
 Even after they’ve been deleted, email files may continue to live on in various servers across multiple providers.

 Email servers and accounts can also be hacked.
 Consider the 2013 Yahoo breach, which impacted more than 3 billion accounts and still stands as the largest data breach in history.
 Moreover, emails can be intercepted between sending and receiving.
 And even if your email provider says it encrypts messages on their servers, the email might not remain encrypted during transit or on the servers of the recipient’s email provider.
+Therefore, emailing is one of the most unsecure ways to send passwords, and must be avoided in all circumstances.

 Much like email, a text message might be encrypted during some of its journey, but probably not all of it.
 For these reasons, text messages are also a poor choice for sending two-factor authentication (2FA) passcodes.

-It’s never been more crucial to have a secure way to organize, maintain, and distribute passwords, particularly with the recent rise of remote work and the need to remember even more usernames and passwords for newly adopted software.
+It’s never been more crucial to have a secure way to organize, maintain, and distribute passwords, particularly with the rise of remote work and the need to remember even more usernames and passwords for newly adopted software.
 That’s where password manager apps shine.

 Password managers are specifically designed to store usernames and passwords for all of the websites and applications your employees use every day to help protect sensitive data and secure confidential information.
 In most cases, a user only needs to log in to the password manager account to gain access to a secure vault containing all of their credentials and access to business applications and websites.

 Password managers also improve your organization’s security hygiene.
 If an employee is opening a new account or simply needs a password reset, a random and highly secure password can be generated automatically.
 You can also set rules to ensure security policies are followed (e.g., prevent employees from using the same password for multiple accounts) and implement enhanced security measures such as 2FA or biometric authentication.
+You can also set an explicit and detailed password policy to ensure that every employee uses strong passwords and follows security regulations (full report available for Gartner clients).

 Password manager apps make sure employee credentials are protected with strong encryption and stored safely in the cloud—rather than on a note attached to their monitor.
 In the end, the best way to send passwords securely is to use a password manager so you don’t have to send them at all.